sliwhu/UWHousingTeam/TechnologyReview.md

 * well developed
 * more reference can be found online
 * more familiar
-* can be hosted on shinyapps.io
+* can be hosted on shinyapps.io for free
 * some of us already have certain level of Shiny knowledge

 cons: